MITCodeIt/online-tutor/README.md

 to store and sync data corresponding to the Checkoffs received by each student.

-[Firebase Hosting](https://firebase.google.com/products/hosting/) seems to be the easiest option for hosting our web app.
+[Firebase Hosting](https://firebase.google.com/products/hosting/) seems to be the easiest option for hosting our web app, though depending on how complicated we make the app, using [node](https://nodejs.org/) and [ReactJS](https://facebook.github.io/react/) and deploying on [Heroku] (https://www.heroku.com) might make more sense.

 **For Newbies:** The [Firebase Web Codelab](https://codelabs.developers.google.com/codelabs/firebase-web/) is a helpful tutorial for getting a feel for how Firebase products are used.